NASA-Openscapes/2022-nasa-champions/github-clinic/valentina.md

 **Click the pencil to edit and make several commits as play around – what else can you change or add?**

+*I'll try different text styles*\
+**This is bold text**

+If I use a space is different than using a slash \
+*I'll try different text styles*

+**This is bold text**

+Can you see the difference?

+To add some codes from python:
+''' python
+import numpy as np
+'''